dannsam/xenko-docs/manual/physics/script-a-trigger.md

 ## 4. Give the trigger a model

 Right now, the trigger is invisible at runtime.
-To better show the effect of the trigger, we'll make it a transparent box.
+To better show how the trigger works, we'll make it a transparent box.
 This has no effect on how the trigger works; it just means we can easily see where it is at runtime.

 1. Create a new procedural model asset.
 To do this, in the **Asset view**, click **Add asset**, and select **Models > Cube**.